Delta-Neutral Options Strategy (Bybit)

 Strike selection

-On start, the strategy queries the cache for all option instruments matching
+On start the strategy queries the cache for all option instruments

-the option_family filter.
-It discards expired options, selects the nearest
+matching option_family.
+It discards expired options, selects the

-expiry, separates calls and puts, and sorts each by strike price.
+nearest expiry, separates calls and puts, and sorts each list by strike

-Strikes are chosen by percentile position in the sorted list:
+Strikes are chosen by percentile in the sorted list:

 - Call: index =